nikkow/node-red-contrib-tahoma/README.md

 #### Output

 The node will output its original `msg.payload` enriched with the selected device information.
-A full example can be found on the Somfy Open API [documentation](https://developer.somfy.com/somfy-open-api/apis/get/site/%7BsiteId%7D/device).
+The fields returned are the raw information sent by the Tahoma box.

 ## Example flow